 Therefore, it’s important to recognize that rewards will motivate you, but they won’t necessarily make you happier in an undesirable situation.

 This is generally what you see on the surface when you look at other people.
 You see the external acknowledgement, respect, and recognition they’re getting.

-But what’s most important, and the true driving force behind your Motivation flow, is the innermost core – your Purpose.
-Your purpose is what differentiates the motivated from the demotivated, the achievers from the underachievers, the happy from the unhappy.
+But what’s most important, and the true driving force behind your motivation flow, is the innermost core, your Purpose.
+Your purpose is what differentiates the motivated from the unmotivated, the achievers from the underachievers, the happy from the unhappy.

-Your motivational core is your Purpose, and is sustained by two things: Having Meaning, and Forward Movement.
+Your motivational core is your Purpose, and it is sustained by two things: having meaning, and forward movement.
 With these two as a foundation, you’ll have a power source that will feed you motivational energy indefinitely.